Radiofreak1041/Spotiload-Playlist/README.md

 * Place *run.bat* and *downloader.bat* in the **bin** directory (same directory as *spotiload.exe*)
 * Right click *downloader.bat* and click edit.
 Replace [USERNAME] and [PASSWORD] with your Spotify login credentials.
 If needed, change the name/location of your Spotify app key.
 Save and close
 * Create a new text file named *playlist.txt* in the same directory and leave it empty
-* Right click *open.bat* and click edit.
+* Right click *run.bat* and click edit.
 Fill in your full path to *downloader.bat*.
 Save and close

 ## Running